nf-core/eager/docs/output.md

 The entropy filter of [BBDuk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) is used to remove reads from the fastq-files for metagenomics screening that don't pass the `--metagenomics_complexity_entropy` threshold.
 When ommiting the flag, a default value of 0.3 is applied.
 To cite the docs:
 > A homopolymer such as AAAAAAAAAAAAAA would have entropy of zero; completely random sequence would have entropy approaching 1.

+Using complexity-filtered fastq-files as input for metagenomic classifiers can reduce the number of false positive classifications, resulting in more precise taxonomic assignments of the sample.
+Save the complexity-filtered fastq-files to the output directory to perform additional downstream analyses, such as testing multiple metagenomic profilers (see the [nf-core/taxprofiler](https://github.com/nf-core/taxprofiler) pipeline).

 **Note:** To save output files, set the `--metagenomics_complexity_savefastq` flag